 Their project aims to reduce:

-- utilization of antibiotics for adult bronchitis;
+- Utilization of antibiotics for adults with acute bronchitis;

-- diagnostic testing for low back pain;
+- Imaging for nonspecific low back pain;

-- pre-operative stress testing and imaging for uncomplicated headache; and
+- Imaging for uncomplicated headache;

 - Pre-operative stress testing for patients scheduled to undergo low or intermediate-risk non-cardiac surgery;

 - Repetitive complete blood count and chemistry testing for hospitalized patients.

 Clinical interventions are led by the two provider partners, Sharp Rees-Stealy and Sutter Health.
 Sharp Rees-Stealy has formulated a physician decision-support strategy with printed materials and computer-based, point-of-care tools, including a physician “peer-to-peer consult” process and clinician education.
 Consumer-facing strategies include broad dissemination of the “5 Questions” wallet cards to all new members.
 Sutter Health targets variation reduction through in-person meetings with participating physicians to engage clinicians in a group setting, supported by comparative performance data at the physician level.
 Following the facilitated meetings, Sutter Health monitors changes in the targeted services, and delivers updated data to each clinician on a monthly basis.